fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 25 (Fri)
 ### Health and Environmentalism (of Meat)
-- Lecture on competing meat claims
+- Lecture on comparing competing meat claims
 - Diana Rodgers, [Meat is Magnificent: Water, Carbon, Methane & Nutrition](https://sustainabledish.com/meat-is-magnificent/)
 - Christina Sewell, [Removing the Meat Subsidy: Our Cognitive Dissonance Around Animal Agriculture](https://jia.sipa.columbia.edu/removing-meat-subsidy-our-cognitive-dissonance-around-animal-agriculture)
 - Nick Martin, [There Is No War on Meat.
 There Should Be.](https://newrepublic.com/article/162180/no-war-meat-be)